-The Grantee may retain all CDBG-NDR PI generated during the term of this Agreement until HCD closes out the CDBG-NDR grant with HUD.
-Upon HUD's approval of the closeout of the Department's CDBG-NDR grant, the Grantee must transfer all program income received from completed project activities to the regular CDBG program as normal CDBG funding.
+For purposes of the NDR project, Tthe Grantee may retain all CDBG-NDR PI generated during the term of this Agreement until HCD closes out the CDBG-NDR grant with HUD.
+Upon HUD's approval of the closeout of the entire Department's_CDBG-NDR grant, the Grantee must transfer all program income received from completed project activities to the regular CDBG program as normal CDBG funding.
 At that time, CDBG-NDR exemptions and waivers no longer apply.
 Any CDBG-PI funding generated from CRC facility after project completion/grant close out shall fall under the Grantee's current Program Income Reuse Agreement executed with the Department.
 The Department and its technical assistance contractor will provide guidance as needed to ensure that the expenditure of all program income is within the regulations noted above.